Reviewing the key differences between these two NextEra Energy sister brands to help you find the best electricity plan for your home usage.

 *Plans and pricing may vary by location.

 If your primary goal is to reduce your household’s carbon footprint, the choice between these two companies is clear.
-While both fall under the same parent organization, they approach eco-friendly power very differently:
+While both fall under the same parent organization, their eco-conscious options are very different:

-- Gexa Energy: Gexa is positioned as the green energy leader of the two.
-They back nearly all of their popular residential plans with 100% renewable energy plans, primarily sourced from Texas wind farms.
-Choosing Gexa means your daily usage supports sustainable infrastructure without requiring you to hunt down a special upgrade.
+- Gexa Energy: As one of the state’s premier 100% renewable energy providers, Gexa definitively includes green power on all of its standard residential plans.
+By default, your electricity usage is backed by renewable credits, primarily sourced from Texas wind farms.
+Choosing Gexa means your daily usage supports sustainable infrastructure without requiring you to hunt down a premium upgrade.

-- Frontier Utilities: Frontier’s standard plans run on the default Texas grid mix, which heavily relies on natural gas and coal.
-For a detailed look at the state’s energy mix, you can review data from the U.S. Energy Information Administration (EIA).
-While Frontier does offer green energy options, they are typically sold as premium upgrades or specialty plans rather than the default standard.
+- Frontier Utilities: Frontier’s standard plans run heavily on the default Texas grid mix, which only contains roughly 25% to 30% renewable energy, with the rest driven by natural gas and coal.
+For a deeper look at the state’s energy mix, you can review data from the U.S. Energy Information Administration (EIA).
+While Frontier does offer green energy options, they typically require customers to actively opt into a designated premium plan rather than getting it by default.

 While the electricity rates grab the headlines, the fine print in your contract holds critical details about your financial commitment.
 The most significant hidden cost separating these two providers lies in their cancellation policies.
 If you need to break your contract early without moving to a new address, here is how their penalties stack up side-by-side:

 - Gexa Energy (Flat Fee): Gexa typically favors a straightforward flat-fee structure for its Early Termination Fees (ETFs).
-Depending on the plan, this is usually a one-time charge ranging from $150 to $295.
+Depending on the contract length you select, the Gexa Energy cancellation fee is generally a one-time charge of either $150 or $250.
+This setup provides clear, predictable financial expectations if you decide to switch providers mid-contract.

 - Frontier Utilities (Monthly Formula): Frontier’s cancellation fees can be much more complex.
-While they sometimes use flat fees, many of their contracts employ a “dollars per month remaining” formula (e.g., $20 for every month left on your contract).
-If you cancel early in a 24-month agreement, this formula can quickly become more expensive than a flat fee.
+While they sometimes use flat fees, many of their contracts employ a “dollars per month remaining” formula — for instance, charging $20 for every month left on your contract.
+If you cancel early in a 24-month agreement, this formula can quickly become far more expensive than a standard flat fee.

-Additionally, keep an eye out for other standard costs like minimum usage fees and TDU delivery charges, which are passed through directly from your local utility company.
+Additionally, keep an eye out for other standard costs like minimum usage fees and TDU delivery charges, which are passed through directly from your local utility company regardless of which provider you choose.

-Final Verdict: Choosing The Right Provider For Your Home
+Selecting The Right Provider For Your Energy Needs

 Your choice between Gexa Energy and Frontier Utilities ultimately comes down to your priorities: long-term stability versus raw budget flexibility.
-We recommend Gexa Energy for homeowners and families who want a 100% green energy plan backed by a stable company.
-Conversely, Frontier Utilities is a highly viable option for renters or short-term residents who need shorter contract terms and are willing to monitor their usage closely to maximize those bill credits.
+We recommend Gexa Energy for homeowners and families who want an eco-conscious alternative backed by a 100% green energy plan and a reliable company with strong guarantees.
+Conversely, Frontier Utilities is a highly viable option for renters or short-term residents who need shorter contract terms and are willing to monitor their usage closely to maximize targeted bill credits.

 Securing Your Next Energy Contract

-Choosing between Gexa and Frontier isn’t just about picking a logo; it’s about matching a power plan to your actual lifestyle.
-If you own your home and want to establish an eco-conscious foundation, Gexa is likely your best bet.
-If you are in a temporary apartment or want to play the market for the lowest introductory rate, Frontier offers the flexibility you need.
-Whichever you choose, always read the fine print to ensure the rates seamlessly align with your monthly usage habits.
+Choosing between Gexa and Frontier isn’t just about picking a logo; it is about matching a power plan to your actual lifestyle.
+If you own your home and want to establish an environmentally mindful choice without fussing over your monthly thermostat settings, Gexa is likely your best bet.
+If you are moving into a temporary apartment or want to play the market for the absolute lowest introductory rate, Frontier offers the flexibility and prepaid choices you need.
+Whichever you choose, always read the fine print and reference the EFL to ensure your new rates seamlessly align with your household’s daily usage habits.

 Frequently Asked Questions About Gexa Energy And Frontier Utilities